Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Irritable bowel syndrome (IBS) is a relatively common condition in children.
 It affects your child’s digestive tract.
 This is where food is broken down to give your child energy and to help him or her grow.
-No one knows exactly what causes IBS, although it may be a result of the two intestines being super sensitive.
+No one knows exactly what causes IBS.
+It may be a result of the nerves in the intestine being overly sensitive, causing spasm and changes in the way the intestine contracts.
 IBS may come and go, but there are things you can do to help your child feel better.

 The exact cause of IBS is not known.
-But it may involve the muscle movement that passes food and liquids through the digestive tract.
+But it may involve the nerves and muscle movement that passes food and liquids through the digestive tract.
 If food passes too quickly, the colon can’t absorb enough water.
 This can cause painful cramping and watery stools (diarrhea).
 If food passes too slowly, too much water is absorbed.
 This can make the stool dry and hard (constipation).

 Symptoms of IBS can vary from child to child.
 Common symptoms include:

-To diagnose IBS, the health care provider will start by asking about your child’s medical history.
+To diagnose IBS, the healthcare provider will start by asking about your child’s medical history.
 A physical exam will be performed.
-The health care provider may also order some tests to rule out other digestive problems.
+The healthcare provider may also order some tests to rule out other digestive problems.
+These may include bloodwork, stool tests, radiology studies, and possibly scopes, inserting a flexible tube through the mouth or anus to evaluate the inside of the intestine.

 There is no cure for IBS.
 But your child’s symptoms can be managed.
 The healthcare provider might prescribe medicine for symptoms such as diarrhea and constipation.
 There are also things you and your child can do at home to manage IBS:

 Help your child avoid foods or drinks that seem to make symptoms worse.
 Certain substances may irritate your child’s digestive tract.
 These substances can be different for each child.
 Write down what your child is eating and drinking and what symptoms happen.
 Use this list as a guideline to help your child avoid irritating foods.